-Being able to hold remote meetings is just one of the many freedoms that have come with the technological development.
-These days, we don’t need to be in the same building, town or even the same country to discuss a project with our colleagues!
-However, in order to run an efficient remote meeting, there are a few things you ought to know…
+Being able to hold remote meetings is just one of the many freedoms that have come with technological development.
+These days, we don’t need to be in the same building, town, or even the same country to discuss a project with our colleagues!
+However, to run an efficient remote meeting, we have six essential tips:

 Remote meetings: who do they work for and why?